strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaST.md

 ## testAdditionalVolumes

 **Description:** This test validates the mounting and usage of additional volumes for Kafka, Kafka Connect, and Kafka Bridge components.
 It tests whether secret and config map volumes are correctly created, mounted, and accessible across various deployments.
+For Kafka and Kafka Connect, it also validates the additional templated volumes that use the {nodeId} and {nodePodName} placeholders to mount different content into each Pod.

 **Steps:**